Screw the War, We're Partying!

 - It also has some basis in real life too.
 During the American Civil War during the first few battles, civilians on both sides were so excited about the action that they would have picnics on the hillside and watch the fighting.

-- The culminating scenes of the romance arcs in Neverwinter Nights 2, Jade Empire and Mass Effect all occur on the eve of the final battle.
+- The culminating scenes of the romance arcs in Neverwinter Nights 2, Jade Empire, and all Mass Effect installments occur on the eve of the respective game's final battle.
 Your Love Interest in Dragon Age: Origins will also invite you to bed on the eve of your confrontation with the Archdemon.

 - Most Suikoden games have a "calm before the storm" night before the final battle.
 Your army is split between having some very personal moments, and in drunken revelry (sometimes both).
 Expect the backdrop to be this.